aaviator42/StorX/README.md

 ###  12. `\StorX\Sx::writeKey(keyName, keyValue)`

 Writes the key along with the value to the open DB file.
 The value can be text, a variable, an array, NULL, or an object of any class.
+Will fail if a key with the same keyName already exists.

 ```php